 What was your statement of learning?

-You cannot ideate, you cannot come up with ideas for change, without going through a process of learning and thinking about the voices that aren’t in the room.
+You cannot ideate, and you cannot come up with ideas for change, without going through a process of learning and thinking about the voices that aren’t in the room.
 Considering the overlapping oppressions.
 That is much harder to do.
-Trying to make simple something that is complex, it is much harder to do.
+Trying to make simple something that is complex, is much harder to do.
 I feel much more awake — it halts me in lots of areas of my life.

-How has your world view changed?
+How has your worldview changed?

 The biggest change has been that I don’t accept information at face value now.
 It has changed my view on how to think critically.
 It throws up everything.
 It is more exhausting.
 Everything has an angle and agenda.
 You have to make your own mind up.